 There’s no doubt, one of the most polarizing issues of today is abortion.
 Is abortion wrong?
 The two sides of the abortion issue have never been further apart.
 While the folks on the one side of the issue keep pressing for personal liberty at all cost and blame religion for attempting to trample on those freedoms, the folks on the other side stare blindly at the radicalization of the self over against what appears to be an intuitively basic knowledge that life is to be protected.
-Many in this camp will say that we can know that abortion is wrong simply through our intuition, and while this may ultimately be true, it does no work in resolving the issue as a matter of an objective moral law or public policy because it is unable to bridge the gap between the two sides.
+Many in this camp will say that we can know that abortion is wrong simply through our intuition, and while this may ultimately be true, it does not help to resolve the issue as a matter of an objective moral law or public policy because it is unable to bridge the gap between the two sides.

 Now, it should first be noted that the issue of whether or not abortion is morally permissible is not necessarily a religious one.
 Though there are obvious religious insights that can help us navigate the difficult issue, we can actually arrive at a logically sound conclusion about what side of the argument is more valid by simply examining the issue in some depth without the aid of religion.
 So, it is especially fruitful to find arguments based on the common shared experience of simply being human and thinking logically within a moral landscape.

 So then, which position is more valid and why?
 Should personal choice triumph?
 Should life be spared at all cost?
 When is it permissible to end a human life?
 If I may put it more bluntly, when is it permissible to kill a human being?